 The nurse anesthesia program at Our Franciscan Missionaries of Our Lady University offers a Doctor of Nursing Practice in Nurse Anesthesia Degree (DNP-NA).
 The DNP-NA degree curriculum requires the completion of 100 credit hours, including a final scholarly project, anesthesia lab experience with high fidelity simulation and task trainers, and 2500 clinical hours over 36 months of continuous full time study.
 After the first two semesters the program requires continuous didactic and clinical instruction to provide the requisite number of anesthesia cases, classroom hours, and clinical hours for each student.
 The program is composed of sequential and integrated courses designed to facilitate achievement of its terminal objectives and outcomes.

 The program has a diverse program faculty to include CRNAs and nonCRNAs with various educational backgrounds and areas of expertise.
 CRNA faculty members teach all anesthesia related content within the program and are responsible for oversight of the clinical aspect of the program.
-NonCRNA faculty members teach courses appropriate to their educational background and content expertise (i.e. Faculty member with a PhD in Physiology teaches the Anatomy, Physiology and Pathophysiology courses). · Typically one faculty member teaches face to face or traditional courses while online courses are taught by two faculty members.
-The ratio for traditional classroom experiences is 1 faculty member to 35-40 students (1:40 maximum), while online is 1:18 maximum and simulation laboratory experiences is 1:10 maximum.
+NonCRNA faculty members teach courses appropriate to their educational background and content expertise (i.e. Faculty member with a PhD in Physiology teaches the Anatomy, Physiology and Pathophysiology courses).
+Typically one faculty member teaches face to face or traditional courses while online courses are taught by two to three faculty members.
+The ratio for traditional classroom experiences is 1 faculty member to 35-40 students (1:40 maximum), while online is 1:18 maximum and simulation laboratory experiences is 1:5 maximum.

 The Anesthesia Skills and Simulation Lab is approximately 1800 square feet and adjoins the dedicated nurse anesthesia classroom.
 The simulation lab includes: